HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 println!("{}", hamiltonian);
 ```

-In python, we need to use a `SpinSystem` and `SpinHamiltonianSystem` instead of an`SpinOperator` and `SpinHamiltonian`.
+In python, we need to use a `SpinSystem` and `SpinHamiltonian` instead of an`SpinOperator` and `SpinHamiltonian`.
 See next section for more details.

 ## Systems and HamiltonianSystems

-Following the intention to avoid unphysical behaviour, SpinSystems and SpinHamiltonianSystems are wrappers around SpinOperators and SpinHamiltonians that allow to explicitly set the number of spins of the systems.
+Following the intention to avoid unphysical behaviour, SpinSystems and SpinHamiltonians are wrappers around SpinOperators and SpinHamiltonians that allow to explicitly set the number of spins of the systems.
 When setting or adding a PauliProduct to the systems, it is guaranteed that the spin indices involved cannot exceed the number of spins in the system.
 Note that the user can decide to explicitly set the number of spins to be variable.